 The enzymes and components of one's own saliva change as we go through our daily life.
 They provide a balancing force to what the body may need at any one time.
 So, at the first hint of the onset of a hot flash, swish your tongue around to generate more saliva, and swallow; continue until the symptom of the oncoming hot flash subsides.
-For many women this is a highly effective pre-emptive first-aid technique.
+For some women this is a highly effective preemptive first-aid technique.

 Traditional Chinese Medicine

-Acupuncture and Traditional Chinese Medicine are an effective treatment for bringing the body into balance and reducing hot flashes.
+Acupuncture and Traditional Chinese Medicine (TCM) are effective treatments for bringing the body into balance and reducing hot flashes.
 TCM regards the body as a network of inter-acting systems connected by meridians or channels of energy.
 When the flow of energy from one part of the body to another is blocked or out of balance, there are consequences to physical, mental, emotional and spiritual health.
 TCM treats systems as a whole rather than symptoms specifically (as does Western medicine).

-The Traditional Chinese Medicine (TCM) approach to reduce menopausal symptoms such as hot flashes is to help gently balance the meridians (energy flows within the body) affected by menopause.
-The primary meridian to balance and support is the kidney meridian, which among other thing helps with water and essential fluid distribution throughout the body.
+The Traditional Chinese Medicine approach to reduce menopausal symptoms such as hot flashes is to help gently balance the meridians (energy flows within the body) affected by menopause.
+The primary meridian to balance and support is the kidney meridian, which among other thing helps with water and fluid distribution throughout the body.
 A common symptom in menopause is a reduction of essential fluids in the body (which cools natural heat generated in the body), resulting in "heat rising", resulting in hot flashes.

-There is some research to substantiate that acupuncture inhibits the unbalanced reaction of the hypothalamus and pituitary glands that act or, rather misbehave to create a hot flash.
+There is some research to substantiate that acupuncture inhibits the unbalanced reaction of the hypothalamus and pituitary glands that act or, rather, misbehave to create a hot flash.
 The kidney meridian in Chinese medicine also rules over the endocrine system, which controls hormone production and balancing.

 In a small pilot study published in Menopause in 2014 researchers evaluated 40 women who had 20 or more hot flashes per week.
 They were divided into four groups and received acupuncture, "sham" acupuncture, a TCM formulation of 14 herbs, or a placebo.
 The acupuncture treatment had marked beneficial results.
 The TCM formulation had mild results, only compared to placebo (and there are other issues with it).
 1

-The ayurvedic approach considers the three doshas (three energies believed to circulate in the body and govern physiological activity in ayurvedic medicine). that predominate in the natural aging process.
+The ayurvedic approach considers the three doshas (three energies believed to circulate in the body and govern physiological activity in ayurvedic medicine) that predominate in the natural aging process.
 Each displays specific qualities, both positive and negative.
 During youth, kapha predominates (healthy: stable emotions, smooth skin and hair, strong constitution; unhealthy: overweight, lethargic).
 During middle age, pitta predominates (healthy: creative, energetic mind, supple skin, strong body; unhealthy: type A personality imbalances, skin irritations).
 After middle age, menopausal and post menopausal, vata predominates (healthy: quickly moving mind, refined emotions, finely textured skin/hair, wiry constitution; unhealthy: worried mind, dry skin/hair, tires quickly).